-When you’re putting down pavers, polymeric sand is the go-to option for filling the joints.
-However, that doesn’t make it the only option out there.
+Polymeric sand is the go-to material for filling the joints when putting down pavers.
+However, that doesn’t make it the only option.
 There are quite a few alternatives that you may find helpful if you can’t find polymeric sand.
-These alternatives include things like cement and even regular sand.

 Each alternative has its pros and cons.
-You aren’t going to find another construction material that will act precisely like polymeric sand, but there are quite a few that do a good enough job for most projects.
+You aren’t going to find another construction material that will act precisely like polymeric sand, but there are several that do a good enough job for most projects.

 Can I use cement instead of polymeric sand?

 Yes.
-Cement is just a bit harder to apply and may not hold up as long, depending on your location and environment.
+Cement is harder to apply and may not hold up as long, depending on your location and climate.
 Cement is one of the better alternatives to polymeric sand.